 What are The Types of Beer and Their Ingredients

-This Beer is introduced in the 14th century.
-It is a strong and dark beer originated from Germany.
+This Beer is introduced in the 14thintury.
+It is a strong and dark beer originated in Germany.
 It has a malt flavor and very light aroma of hops.
 This beer belongs to the medieval era, and it comes in several sub-styles – The stronger doppelbock, the paler springtime hale or maibock and fortified Eisbock.

 It is available in light copper to brown color.
 Bock beer is popular in festive season such as Christmas, Easter.
 Its aroma is malty and has a hint of alcohol but no fruitiness.

 Initially a dark beer, a modern bock can range from light copper to dark in color.
 The style is extremely prevalent, with many illustrations prepared globally.